supplycart/interview-case-study/README.md

 5. Run the project by typing **'npm run serve'** and your application is accessible at [http://localhost:8080](http://localhost:8080).

 ### Backend (.NET Core)
+*Note that if you're running locally, the products will be empty*
 1. cd into your backend folder using CMD/Terminal
-2. If you frontend is running on a different link besides http://localhost:8080, please change the in **Startup.cs** file located in **/backend/Startup.cs** at line 55.
+2. If you frontend is running on a different link besides http://localhost:8080, please change the link in **Startup.cs** file located in **/backend/Startup.cs** at line 55.
 You code should look like blelow:
     ```csharp
     .WithOrigins("http://localhost:8080") // Change this to match your frontend link
     ```